-Contractor training expenses are allowable T&TA expenses provided a retention agreement is obtained.
-The "KWAP Retention and Reimbursement Agreement" form must be utilized and further explains the allowable use of T&TA funds to advance and/or reimburse contractors for trainings.
+- Staff salaries while attending training, monitoring, providing training, traveling to and from training, and participating in on-the-job training - Subrecipient costs (participation, travel, logistics) to attend approved T&TA activities - Equipment and materials related to training may also be purchased with these funds - Cost of providing T&TA to other agencies as approved by KHRC - Providing information concerning conservation practices to occupants of eligible dwelling units (client education) - Evaluation of program outcomes allowable use of T&TA funds to advance and/or reimburse contractors for trainings.
 T&TA funds may only be used to pay for contractor trainings at the request of the subrecipient or KHRC for WAP related training.
 T&TA funds many are not used to pay for licenses or certifications required by state, federal, or local law, with the sole exception of KDHE's Lead Safe Work Practices course.
 Allowable contractor training costs may include the cost of the training course, reasonable travel costs, and/or an hourly stipend to attend the training.
 Per diem expenses are not allowed.
 At this time, an hourly stipends or reimbursement rate shall not exceed \$15 per hour.